JulianOzelRose/TR-SaveMaster/README.md

 ### Ammunition
 Tomb Raider III also stores ammunition on a primary and secondary offset, with the same logic as the previous two titles;
 an equipped weapon stores ammo on both offsets, while a non-equipped weapon only stores ammo in the primary offset.
+The only exception is the Harpoon Gun, which stores ammo on both offsets regardless of whether it is equipped.
 The secondary ammo indices are dynamically allocated.
 The methods for writing to ammunition are almost identical to Tomb Raider II.
 Once again, you will need to find and store the base location of the `{0xFF, 0xFF, 0xFF, 0xFF}` array that precedes the null padding of the savegame file.
 Here is the dictionary for the base secondary ammo index arrays for Tomb Raider III: